Ansible2/sqf-language-rework/configuration/grammars/docs/commands/createDisplay.md

 Creates child display of given display and loads from "resourceName".
 The notable difference between `createDisplay` and `createDialog` is that with `createDisplay` the player would be able to move around while the display is shown.<br>
-Displays created with `createDisplay` or `createDialog` will take control of the mouse pointer and will close when user presses <See Controls Reference c>.
+Displays created with `createDisplay` or `createDialog` will take control of the mouse pointer and will close when user presses <See Controls Reference sc>.

 ---